jeaye/nixos-in-place/README.md

 ## Platform-specifics
 ### Ubuntu
+If you're using LVM, you'll need to specify `-g` with the proper device for GRUB (likely `/dev/sda`).
 ```bash
 $ apt-get install -y squashfs-tools
 ```

 ### Debian 8.2
+If you're using LVM, you'll need to specify `-g` with the proper device for GRUB (likely `/dev/sda`).
 ```bash
 $ apt-get install -y squashfs-tools
 ```